MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## SUBSTRING([string],[start],[count])

-returns substring from the specified start position and by the specified number of characters
+Returns substring from the specified start position and by the specified number of characters.

 **Parameters:**